OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:25

-So Judah and Israel lived in safety, every man under his vine and his fig tree,
+So Judah and Israel lived in safety, each man under his vine and fig tree,
-from Dan even to Beersheba, all the days of Solomon.
+from Dan even to Beersheba, throughout the days of Solomon.

 ---

 ## 1 Kings 4:26

-Solomon had forty thousand stalls of horses for his chariots,
+Solomon possessed forty thousand stalls of horses for his chariots,
 and twelve thousand horsemen.

 ## 1 Kings 4:27